RmdanJr/RmdanJr/README.md

 ### Hi there 👋

 I'm Hassan Ramadan.
-An ambitious computer science student, software developer and competitive programmer.
+An ambitious computer science student, software developer, competitive programmer and system engineering enthusiast.

 📫 How to reach me: